microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Debug adapters are part of VS Code's extensible architecture: they are contributed as extensions.
 What sets them apart from other extensions is the fact that the debug adapter code is not running in the extension host, but as a separate standalone program.
 The reasons for this are twofold: first, it makes it possible to implement the adapter in the language most suitable for the given debugger or runtime.
 Second, a standalone program can more easily run in elevated mode if the need arises.

-Visual Studio Code ships with a debug extension for Node.js.
-More debug extensions are available from the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers) or you can create a debug extension yourself.
+Visual Studio Code ships with a debugger extension for Node.js.
+More debugger extensions are available from the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers) or you can create a debugger extension yourself.

-This document will show you how to create a new debug extension.
+This document will show you how to create a new debugger extension.

 ## Installing a Sample Debug Extension